sky1core/regobrick/README.md

 ## Number Type

-`regobrick.Number` is an alias for `json.Number`, used to pass numeric values to Rego without floating-point precision loss.
+`regobrick.Number` is a numeric type based on `json.Number`, used to pass numeric values to Rego without floating-point precision loss.
+It supports DB operations (sql.Scanner, driver.Valuer) and JSON marshaling.

 ```go
 input := map[string]any{